10 Nutrients to Improve Thyroid Function

 1. Iodine:

-Depleted iodine concentrates is shown to favor degeneration of the thyroid gland which subsequently alters the nervous system (5).
-Those most susceptible to the psychological and neurological deficits of iodine deficiency is in premature infants and children.
+Depleted iodine concentrates are shown to favor the degeneration of the thyroid gland which subsequently alters the nervous system (5).
+Those most susceptible to the psychological and neurological deficits of iodine deficiency are premature infants and children.
 (9)

-Some of the richest sources of dietary iodine is found in quality marine products.
+Some of the richest sources of dietary iodine are found in quality marine products.
 Kelp contains the greatest concentration while other sea vegetables like dulse and nori seaweed provide dietary iodine as well.

 Mineral Rich Foods, Top 12 Trace Mineral Rich Foods